 Make it personal

 Anything goes at a natural burial ground.
 There are no pre-conceptions and you can be as formal or informal as you like.
-Read the accounts in the 'Your Stories' page
+Read some family stories from our different burial grounds for inspiration.

-Take the dog, a favorite object, flower, photograph or memento from a hobby or sport.
+Take the dog, a favourite object, flower, photograph or memento from a hobby or sport.
 See our Funeral Service page for more ideas and advice.

 Try not to be persuaded by others that you must do things a certain way.
 We have now helped a number of families do the funeral their way, with or without the involvement of a Funeral Director.
-Special arrangements have included using a home made stretcher to using climbing equipment.
+Special arrangements have included painted cardboard coffins, tractor hearses and even a homemade stretcher using climbing equipment.

 The ethos, personal touch and dignity made the funeral part of my dad’s life, and not just the end of it.